Qinka/Qinka-Blog/post/haskell/debug.in.ghci.1.md

 And you can also work with `Debug.Trace.trace`, `Debug.Trace.traceStack`, or `+RTS -xc`.

 GHC provides the function that treat exception and error as "a breakpoint".
-It is a good idear that this function is used with `:trace` and other debugging command.
+It is a good idea that this function is used with `:trace` and other debugging command.

 The flag `-fbreak-on-exception` is for exceptions, and `-fbreak-on-error` is for errors.